harshaadeshmukh/Smart-Expense-Tracker-using-AVL-Tree-in-C/README.md

 - **Search for Expenses**: Provide a date and category to find specific records.
 - **Save and Exit**: Save changes to the text file before exiting the application.

-# 📄 License
-This project is licensed under the MIT License.

 # 🤝 Contributing
 Contributions are welcome!
 Please fork the repository and submit pull requests for any improvements or bug fixes.